-Label: Roller
+LABEL: Roller

-- Select the following restraints to model roller end conditions: Dx, Dz, Ry, and Rz. - Click on the ADD button to add the entry to the list.
+- Select the following restraints to model roller end conditions: Dz. - Click on the ADD button to add the entry to the list.

-9. From the Define menu, select Loads, or simply click on the surface the respective folder...Click UNIFORM LINE LOAD from the Item Listing Area
+- 9. From the Define menu, select Loads, or simply click on the tab to surface the respective folder...Click UNIFORM LINE LOAD from the ITEM LISTING AREA - Enter the following